Xiaoqian-Liu/TL-SCP/README.md

 We direct users to the function files under the `Code` folder for detailed instruction on using the two main functions.

+*This project originated from collaborative work between Wenyi Wang's lab and the Xiaoqian Liu's lab.
+The repository is maintained by Xiaoqian Liu, with ongoing contributions acknowledged from both labs.*

 ## Contact

 Please reach out to xiaoqian.liu@ucr.edu for any questions.